himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task 5: This task is about writing a function to print 10 times the numbers, from 0 to 14, followed by a new line.
-The function 'more_numbers' does not take any arguments and does not return any value.
-It prints the numbers using the '_putchar' function.
+task 6: This task is about writing a function to draw a straight line in the terminal using the '_putchar' function.
+The function 'print_line' takes one argument, the number of times the '_' character should be printed, and does not return any value.